Settling Accounts: In at the Death: Plot

 The United States' campaigns mirror Sherman's march to the sea as U.S. armies drive through the center of the Confederacy, while a second U.S. force drives into Virginia to capture Richmond.
 The horrific nature of war taints the main characters of the series, formerly wholly sympathetic, as virtually all of the beloved heroes of previous books resort to brutal war crime tactics nearly as horrifying as the other side's, but get away without punishment simply because their side is winning.
 The Confederacy (with some quiet help from the United Kingdom) manages to produce a fission bomb.
 The bomb is smuggled via truck into the de facto U.S. capital of Philadelphia, and detonated; however, the bomb explodes only on the city's outskirts west of the Schuylkill River.
-While causing horrific casualties, the bombing didn't damage any government buildings.
+While causing horrific casualties, the bombing does not damage any government buildings.
 In retaliation, the United States drops two nuclear bombs on Newport News, Virginia, and Charleston, South Carolina.
 The Newport News bomb narrowly misses Confederate President Jake Featherston.

 Texas declares independence from the Confederacy and signs a separate peace with the United States.
 Jake Featherston attempts to escape to the Deep South but his plane is shot down.
 He survives the crash landing, only to be sighted and killed by a black guerrilla fighter named Cassius.
 The fourth and presumably final war between the United States and Confederate States ends officially on July 14, 1944, at 6:01 p.m after an unconditional surrender is signed between General Irving Morrell and the new (and outgoing) Confederate President Don Partridge.

 The United States commences a full occupation of the former Confederate States and Canada, though Texas apparently remains independent but still hosts American soldiers in its territory.
 For the first time in 83 years, the Stars and Stripes flies over the whole of the pre-1861 United States territory, and Americans express their determination never to let go of the former Confederate territories, after Featherston came so close to crushing them.

-Meanwhile, American forces uncover the true horror of the genocide, known in the story as "Population Reductions," which the Confederate government has been perpetrating on its black population, discovering the concentration camps being used in their extermination.
+Meanwhile, American forces, to their horror, discover concentration camps for blacks, built by the Confederacy as part of their extermination campaign against their black population, known in the story as "Population Reductions."
 The United States government subsequently initiates crimes against humanity trials.
 Among those found guilty and hanged for participating in or inciting the black Holocaust are Confederate Attorney-General Ferdinand Koenig, Freedom Party chief propagandist Saul Goldman, Camp Determination commandant Jefferson Pinkard, and his aide Vern Green.